ExplorerRay/ptjb-side-projects/README.md

 ## use openpyxl module
-try to get info from 1-2.xlsx and write to allScore.xlsx
+try to get info from 1-2.xlsx and write to 1-1.xlsx

 The output is result.xlsx